 WAVE-MOTION (O. E., wafian, wave hand), vibration, oscillation, rising, curling, arching; sinuous disturbance of the particles of a fluid medium.

 WELFARE, a state of contentment, attainment, realization, sufficiency.
-Syn: happiness, end, well-
+Syn: happiness, end, wellbeing, perfection, satisfaction.

 WILL, is the mental power of rational choice; the rational appetite, that power or faculty of our rational nature which chooses the good when presented by the intellect.
-Ant: sense appetite or in-
+Ant: sense appetite or inclination, instinct.